-Provisions include provisions for taxes and for pensions as well as half of the special taxallowable reserve.
+Provisions include provisions for taxes and for pensions as well as the proportionate special tax-allowable reserve.

 Other ratios

 As benchmarks for debtor days and creditor days, the publication provides the ratios "trade receivables as a percentage of sales" and "trade payables as a percentage of cost of materials".